Boolean Compressed Sensing and Noisy Group Testing: Lower Bound: Fano's inequality

 and $I(X_{{\cal S}^1};X_{{\cal S}^2})=0$.

 Since (\ref{eq:fano_seq_ineqs}) has to be true for all $i$, a necessary condition on the total number of tests is given by

-proving theorem \ref{thm,LB}. \end{proof} \begin{remark} The mutual information expression in the denominator in Theorem \ref{thm,LB} matches the mutual information expression in the achievable bound in Theorem \ref{thm:main_result}.
-Furthermore, since the combinatorial terms in the numerators have a similar asymptotic scaling, the achievable bound and the lower bound are tight in the asymptotic regime considered in this paper.
-To see that we can bound the numerator in the lower bound from below as
+proving theorem \ref{thm,LB}. \end{proof} \begin{remark} Note that the bound in Theorem \ref{thm:main_result} is achievable when $N\rightarrow\infty$ for every fixed $K$.
+As pointed out earlier, for the case where both $N$ and $K$ scale simultaneously with $K=o(N)$, which parallels the lower bound in Theorem \ref{thm,LB}, the achievable bound has an extra polylog factor in $K$.
+Unlike the lower bound in Theorem \ref{thm,LB}, the sufficiency result is an order scaling.
+However, the mutual information expression in the denominator in Theorem \ref{thm,LB} matches the mutual information expression in the achievable bound in Theorem \ref{thm:main_result}.
+Furthermore, since the combinatorial terms in the numerators have a similar asymptotic scaling, the achievable bound and the lower bound are order-wise tight in the asymptotic regime considered in this paper up to a small polylog factor. \end{remark}